back to latest articles

 Financial UX becomes the language layer that translates programmable money into human decision-making.

-7. Financial Privacy Will Become a Premium UX Feature
+7. Why Will Financial Privacy Become a Premium UX Feature?

 As AI systems and programmable finance increase traceability, privacy may become one of the most emotionally valuable financial features in 2035.